Reproductive and Developmental Toxicology SS Edward W. Carney Trainee Award

 Recipients must be current graduate students or postdoctoral scholars at the time of the award submission.
 Individuals who are not a member of the SOT and/or the Teratology Society are eligible, but those who are or who are in the process of becoming a member will be given preferential consideration.

 Submission files should include 3 documents.
 (1) A cover letter with personal statement describing how the current project fits into their overall thesis, training, and career goals.
 (2) A copy of the abstract to be presented as part of the travel award.
 Preferential consideration will be given to scholars that have already submitted abstracts.
 (3) A letter of recommendation from the student’s primary academic advisor or mentor is highly encouraged.

 Award recipient(s) will be selected based on the scientific quality of the abstract, overall impact to the fields of reproductive and developmental toxicology or teratology, and career goals in these fields.
 Current career status will be taken under consideration in the judging process (i.e. - graduate student vs. postdoctoral fellow).

 There are two yearly application deadlines for the Edward W. Carney Trainee Award.
-The submission deadline for travel to the Teratology Annual Meeting is February 15th and deadline for travel to the Society of Toxicology Annual Meeting is November 15th.
+The submission deadline for travel to the Teratology Annual Meeting is February 15th and deadline for travel to the SOT Annual Meeting is November 15th.
 If applying for travel support to another relevant meeting, applicants should submit their application to either of the February or November deadline prior to the desired meeting.